The plants I grow in my Colorado garden. First published: Dec 29, 2011 @ 17:28

 Soil: Amended Clay.

-Color scheme: Flowers – Coral Pinks, Yellows, Apricots, and Purples/blues.
+Color scheme: Flowers – Coral folliage, with White, Pinks, and Purples/blues.
+Orange is coming.

 - Heuchera ‘Caramel‘ (4) 12″ x 18 -24″ Beautiful foliage, light pink flowers in June.
 Full to partial sun.
 Planted in partial shade.
 You can see here.

-- Delosperma burnnthaleri H: 5″ x W: 18″ Yellow blooms June to August.
-May need winter protection in zones north of 8.
-So this one may just not last 🙁
+- Delosperma burnnthaleri H: 5″ x W: 18″ Yellow blooms June to August May need winter protection in zones north of 8.
+So this one may just not last 🙁 DIED

 - Huechera ‘Miracle’ H:12″ x 18″ Leaves emerge chartreuse and mature to brick red.
 Pink flowers late spring.
 Needs well drained soil.
 Full Sun to light shade.
 I have this planted in an area that gets about 4 hours of light at the height of summer so it may not be as colorful as one in full sun.
 For more info click here.